 The plane ride home was a lot smoother, and a lot less problematic than the ride out there.
 Funny note?
 Here’s a shot of us on the plane on the way out to Boston:

 See that?
 Calm, relaxed, happy, maybe a touch tired from getting up at the butt crack of dawn?
 Now, watch this.
 Four days with the family:

 Big difference.
-Still reasonably happy, but, both much more tired, and, sheesh – I’m not even looking in the right direction. >.< Master and me were laughing at our “before and after” shots.
+Still reasonably happy, but, both much more tired, and, sheesh – I’m not even looking in the right direction. >.< We were laughing at our “before and after” shots.
 I swear, if I lived super close to my family again, I would look ten years older than I do right now.